rendall/icebreakers/QUESTIONS.md

   * What school subject is your least favorite?
   * What season would you be?
   * What song or album could you listen to on repeat?
-  * What sport would you compete in if you were in the Olympics?
   * What was the country you last visited outside of United States?
   * What was the worst haircut you ever had?
-  * What was the worst job you ever had?
   * What was the worst style choice you ever made?
   * What was your favorite game to play as a child?
-  * What was your least favorite food as a child?
-Do you still hate it or do you love it now?
-  * What would be the most surprising scientific discovery imaginable?
-  * What would the title of your autobiography be?
-  * What would your dream house be like?
   * What would your superpower be and why?
   * What would your talent be if you were Miss or Mister World?
-  * What’s is one thing we don’t know about you?
+  * What's is one thing we don't know about you?
-  * What’s one career you wish you could have?
+  * What's one career you wish you could have?
-  * What’s one thing we could do to improve our virtual meetings?
+  * What's one thing we could do to improve our virtual meetings?
-  * What’s the best piece of advice you’ve ever been given?
+  * What's the best piece of advice you've ever been given?
-  * What’s the hardest part about working virtually for you?
+  * What's the hardest part about working virtually for you?
 The easiest?
-  * What’s the last great TV show or movie you wanted?
+  * What's the last great TV show or movie you wanted?
-  * What’s the most embarrassing fashion trend you used to rock?
+  * What's the most embarrassing fashion trend you used to rock?
-  * What’s the most out-of-character thing you’ve ever done?
+  * What's the most out-of-character thing you've ever done?
-  * What’s the weirdest food you’ve ever eaten?
-  * What’s your best scar story?
+  * What's your best scar story?
-  * What’s your caffeinated beverage of choice?
-Coffee?
-Cola?
-Tea?
-  * What’s your favorite flower or plant?
+  * What's your favorite flower or plant?
-  * What’s your favorite place of all the places you’ve travelled?
+  * What's your favorite place of all the places you've travelled?
-  * What’s your favorite sandwich and why?
+  * What's your favorite sandwich and why?
-  * What’s your favorite scent?
-  * What’s your favorite tradition or holiday?
+  * What's your favorite tradition or holiday?
-  * What’s your favorite way to get in some exercise?
+  * What's your favorite way to get in some exercise?
-  * What’s your number one tip for combating distractions when working from home?
+  * What's your number one tip for combating distractions when working from home?
   * When you die, what do you want to be remembered for?
-  * Where do you work most frequently from at home?
-Your office?
-Your kitchen table?
-The backyard?
-Your bed?
   * Which band / artist – dead or alive would play at your funeral?
   * Which cartoon character do you wish was real?
   * Who is your favorite Disney character?